UE5d/GPT-TeleChat-Bot/README.md

 # GPT-TeleChat-Bot: A Telegram Bot with ChatGPT and Golang\n\nThis is a Telegram bot integrating ChatGPT and Golang.
-It leverages OpenAI's GPT-3 language model for real-time responses to use
+It leverages OpenAI's GPT-3 language model for real-time responses to user messages.\n\n## Prer